 The cost to make blue sky notice filings depends on the geographic makeup of your LPs.
 Historically on AngelList, we've seen a median total cost of $1.2k, with a maximum cost of around $6k.
-Here's a state-by-state breakdown of blue sky filing fees.
-Note the filing fee for each state is charged if any LP from that state invests in the fund.
+For more information on state-specific blue sky filing fees, see the North American Securities Administrators Association - Electronic Filing Depository "Form D Fee Schedule."

 Blue sky and Form D filings can be complex, which is why many fund managers hire outside legal counsel to help them.
 At AngelList, our internal compliance teams manage blue sky and Form D filings for all our fund managers, saving an added legal burden.